 Carefully examine the rubber seal around your window.
 If it’s brittle, inflexible or missing pieces, it’s done for.

 You could try a restorative product first to see if that makes a difference.
-If that fails, install new seals or have a mechanic do the job for you.
+If that fails, you’ll have to install new seals.

 Air Conditioning

-If your car stays dry when you avoid using the AC, you’ll know for sure.
+If your car stays dry when you avoid using the AC, you’ll know what’s going on.

 Newer automobiles can include sensors to warn you of a blockage in the system.
-If yours has lit up and you have a leak, the guessing game is over.
+If yours has lit up and you have a leak in your car, the guessing game is over.

 For older cars, you’ll have to take a peek at your drain pan and pipe.
 Consult your vehicle’s owner manual to find out where it is.
 Debris in the pan could have come from the tube.

-If you feel up to it, you can unclog the drain line at home.
-Use a slim bristle brush and wet-dry vacuum to clear it out.
+Use a slim bristle brush and wet-dry vacuum to clear out the drain.
 Make sure to remove any solid muck from the drain pan too.

 Heater Core